The Transportation Commission advises and makes recommendations to the City Council and assists City departments and the City Manager regarding:

 • a forum for public hearings and other public involvement mechanisms to assure community-based transportation plans, projects and issues, and to meet all Federal and other guidelines for public involvement in transportation projects where applicable.

 The Transportation Commission is composed of fifteen (15) members, who must be Tempe residents and are appointed for a term of three years.
-The Commission usually meets the second Tuesday of each month at 7:30 a.m., in the Don Cassano Community Room at the Tempe Transportation Center, 200 East Fifth Street, Tempe.
+The Commission usually meets on the second Tuesday of each month at 7:30 a.m., in the Don Cassano Community Room at the Tempe Transportation Center, 200 East Fifth Street, Tempe.
 (City Code, Chapter 2, Article V, Division 8)

 To view current information and membership, click here.